 JNDI Provider resources are definitions of JNDI providers that describe the URL (or list of URLs in the case of clustered deployments) of the JNDI providers used by Oracle Service Bus.
 They are global resources and can be re-used across projects with an Oracle Service Bus domain.
 If the JNDI provider is secured, then the JNDI Provider resource description also carries a user name and password to gain access.
 JNDI Provider resources must be updated or reconfigured when deployed to a new environment.
-For more information on updating JNDI Provider resources during deployment, see Section 1.5.2.15, "Best Practices to Follow When Migrating Global Resources."
+For more information on updating JNDI Provider resources during deployment, see Section 6.7, "Migrating Global Resources."